A CLOCKWORK ORANGE ANALYSIS - PART ONE (Opening Through the Ode to Joy in the Milk Bar)

 It took me a few viewings, but I eventually realized that the style of attire, the white shirts and breeches with suspenders, was something I was seeing again and again in early American art of the west, the attire of soldiers accompanying explorers.
 Divest the soldiers in Barry Lyndon of their military coats and we have the same white shirts and white breeches.
 Another time, I realized that the attire and orchestration of the gang could recall Green Men Morris Dancers, the highly stylized performances, with their clash sticks, reminiscent of Alex's highly deliberate striding style.
 I can't help but think of Alex and his droogs containing a blending of the two ideas and a reference to organized, nationalistic violence and imperialism.
 Where Burgess saw the future, Kubrick enrolled past and present violence.
 American and British forefathers.
 And Orangemen.

 Sensational.
-All over the top sensational imagery, modern mixed with an extreme Rococo flourish, these bound and hyper-sexualized white female mannequins with their overblown hairstyles, breasts ready for the dispensation of "milk" (scarcely delivering the maternal milk of loving kindness), tables composed of mannequin females all in shocking poses for the time with their legs spread and the pubes highlighted for attention with brightly colored pubic hair.
+All over the top sensational imagery, modern mixed with a Rococo flourish, these bound and hyper-sexualized white female mannequins with their overblown hairstyles, breasts ready for the dispensation of "milk", tables composed of mannequin females all in shocking poses for the time with their legs spread and pubes highlighted for attention with brightly colored pubic hair.

-What is even more shocking is how attractive Alex is, despite the aura of violence about him.
-Kubrick's anti-hero is highly intelligent and insolently beautiful, standing out among his droogs for his self-possessed, unflinching gaze at the audience while all else in the bar rest in an apathetic, near catatonic state of repose, as quiescent as the mannequins.
+What is ultimately most shocking is how attractive Alex is, despite the aura of violence about him.
+Kubrick's anti-hero is highly intelligent and insolently beautiful, standing out among his droogs for his self-possessed, unflinching gaze at the audience, which he hails with his glass of milk, raising it in a toast, while all else in the bar rest in an apathetic, near catatonic state of repose, as quiescent as the mannequins.

 The Irish bum doesn't appear in Burgess' book, and though his presence in the film went larely unquestioned by me initially, he seemed also a slightly misplaced puzzle piece until it occurred to me, as I've previously mentioned, that there might be an association being made by Kubrick between the paramilitary droogs and the Orangemen.